parsaloi/value-driven-domain-pattern/README.md

 This project showcases two implementations of an event management system to compare classic Object-Oriented Analysis and Design (OOAD) with the Value-Driven Domain Pattern (VDD).
 The demos are presented as part of a conference talk, demonstrating modern Java design practices.

-- **OOAD Demo**: Uses mutable classes, inheritance, and Gang of Four patterns (Factory, Strategy, Observer).
+- **OOAD Demo**: Uses mutable classes, inheritance, instance methods.
 - **VDD Demo**: Leverages immutable records, sealed interfaces, pattern matching, and pure functions.

+Gang of Four patterns applied:
+* Factory
+* Strategy
+* Observer

 Both demos include a command-line interface (CLI) to create events, register attendees, view details, and calculate revenue.